KAUSTIKR/AI-Project/README.md

 ## Solution Method

-Our solution leverages Deep Reinforcement Learning using Proximal Policy Optimization (PPO), which is an algorithm that trains both a policy network and a value network at the same time, improving them together throughout the learning process.
+Our solution leverages **Deep Reinforcement Learning** using **Proximal Policy Optimization (PPO)**, which is an algorithm that trains both a policy network and a value network at the same time, improving them together throughout the learning process.
 We adopt an Actor-Critic architecture, where:

-- The actor represents the policy (i.e., how the system chooses songs),
+- The actor represents the policy network which gives probability distrubtion over top 4 songs given the state.
-- The critic estimates the value of the current state (i.e., how promising the situation is based on the user's history).
+- The critic estimates the value of the current state expected cumulative future reward starting from state **S<sub>t</sub>**.

 - **State Space**:
-Each state includes the currently playing song along with its features (such as tempo, energy, or genre), all represented as a vector.
+Each state includes the currently playing song along with its features (such as tempo, energy, or genre), all represented in latent vector form.

 - **Action Space**:
 The action corresponds to selecting the next song from the available pool.

-- **Reward Function**:
+- **Reward**:
-The system receives a positive reward when a user likes or listens to the song fully, and a negative reward if the user skips it, especially if they skip it immediately.
+A score computed based on the users interaction with the song and its proximity to the cluster centroid.
 ---

 ## Solution Implementation

 ### Flowchart